 You have the right to trust your food.
 We’ll tell you exactly where your meat comes from—from the farmer and pasture to the feed and processor.

 Just check the package to find who raised it, how it was raised, and who processed it.
-And in our shop we tell you our cost for each product.

 Who raised it.